mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 2. It added the chance that an incorrect translation could break part of the application by accidentally including malformed HTML within a string.
 3. It also had potential performance impacts since we were going outside of React's DOM manipulation optimizations by using raw HTML.
 4. We lost the ability to wrap parts of the string in React elements which can have more functionality, such as encapsulating the additional parameters passed into `a` tag.
-5. Since it used HTML, `FormattedHTMLMessage` wasn't available in `react-native` for use in our mobile apps.
+5. Since it used HTML, `FormattedHTMLMessage` wasn't available in React Native for use in our mobile apps.

 But despite these issues, it helped point us in the right direction since it led to a custom component that's much nicer to work with.